 Sappho's Poetry:

-Playing with the available meters, Sappho wrote moving lyric poetry, and had a poetic meter named after her.
-She wrote odes to the goddesses, especially Aphrodite, the subject of Sappho's complete surviving ode, and love poetry, including the wedding genre of epithalamia, using vernacular and epic vocabulary.
-She also wrote about herself, her women's community, and her times, differently from her contemporary Alcaeus, whose poetry was more political.
+Playing with the available meters, Sappho wrote moving lyric poetry.
+A poetic meter was named in honor of her.
+Sappho wrote odes to the goddesses, especially Aphrodite -- the subject of Sappho's complete surviving mode, and love poetry, including the wedding genre (epithalamia), using vernacular and epic vocabulary.
+She also wrote about herself, her women's community, and her times.
+Her writing about her times was very different from her contemporary Alcaeus, whose poetry was more political.

 Transmission of Sappho's Poetry:

-Although we do not know how her poetry was transmitted, by the Hellenistic Era, Sappho's poetry was published, along with the writing of other lyric poets, categorized metrically.
+Although we do not know how Sappho's poetry was transmitted, by the Hellenistic Era -- when Alexander the Great (d.
+323 B.C.) had brought Greek culture from Egypt to the Indus River, Sappho's poetry was published.
+Along with the writing of other lyric poets, Sappho's poetry was categorized metrically.
 By the Middle Ages most of Sappho's poetry was lost, and so today there are only parts of four poems.
 Only one of them is complete.
 There are also fragments of her poetry, including 63 complete, single lines and perhaps 264 fragments.
 The fourth poem is a recent discovery from rolls of papyrus in Cologne University.

 Legends About Sappho's Life:

-There is a legend that Sappho leapt to her death as the result of a failed love affair with a man named Phaon, which is probably untrue.
-Sappho is usually counted a lesbian -- the very word coming from the island where Sappho lived, and Sappho's poetry clearly shows that she loved some of the women of her community, whether or not the passion was expressed sexually.
+There is a legend that Sappho leaped to her death as the result of a failed love affair with a man named Phaon.
+This is probably untrue.
+Sappho is usually counted as a lesbian -- the very word coming from the island where Sappho lived, and Sappho's poetry clearly shows that she loved some of the women of her community, whether or not the passion was expressed sexually.
 Sappho may have been married to a wealthy man named Cercylas.

 Established Facts About Sappho: